We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 If you are looking for a wooden bin to create a large amount of compost in your backyard, we love the Greenes Fence Co.
 Cedar Wood Composter.
 While testing, we loved its simple design—a large box made of cedar slats—and found it very versatile and durable.
 You can use it on its own or purchase additional kits to create up to a 3-bin system (like we did), allowing you to have three different levels of compost.
 Made of cedar, it does not absorb water, which helps prevent mold and fungus from growing inside this compost bin's beams.

+We set the finished box in a mostly sunny area on a property in New York.
+With its open-top design, we had no problem filling the box with fallen leaves, food scraps, and other green waste.
 It's not as effortless to rotate the pile like a barrel or tumbler, but you can easily turn the soil with a pitchfork or shovel to help speed up the breakdown process since there is no lid to remove.

 Dimensions: 36 x 36 x 31 inches︱Capacity: 173.9 gallons︱Material: Cedar wood︱Chambers: 1